Mercedes-Benz GL-Class Performance

 Acceleration and Power

-The base GL350 BlueTEC is powered by a turbodiesel, 3.0-liter, V6 engine that produces 240 horsepower.
-The GL450 and GL550 have twin-turbo, 4.6-liter, V8 engines that produce 362 and 429 horsepower, respectively.
+The base 2015 GL350 BlueTEC is powered by a turbodiesel, 3.0-liter, V6 engine that produces 240 horsepower.
+The GL450 has a twin-turbo, 362-horsepower 3.0-liter V6, and the GL550 has a twin-turbo, 4.7-liter V8 engine that makes 429 horsepower.
 The high-performance GL63 AMG has a twin-turbo, 5.5-liter V8 that produces 550 horsepower.
-A seven-speed automatic transmission comes on all trims.
-The diesel GL350 earns an EPA-estimated 19/26 mpg city/highway, which is very good for the class.
-The GL450 is rated at 14/19 mpg city/highway, which is comparable to the fuel economy ratings of most other V8-powered luxury large SUVs.
+A seven-speed automatic transmission is standard on all models.
+The base GL-Class earns an EPA-estimated 19/26 mpg city/highway, which is excellent for the class.

 - "The GL450 is plenty strong for any task and benefits from a smooth, alert automatic transmission." -- Consumer Guide (2013)